 However, the Bankruptcy Code does restrict the number of bankruptcy discharges a person may receive during a specific period.
 Therefore, you can file for bankruptcy again, but whether you qualify for a bankruptcy discharge depends on your previous bankruptcy filing.

 What is a Bankruptcy Discharge?

 The main purpose of filing a Chapter 7 or Chapter 13 case is to eliminate debts you cannot afford.
 A bankruptcy discharge is a court order that eliminates your legal liability to repay certain debts.
 Creditors cannot take any actions to collect a debt that is discharged through bankruptcy.

 Most debts are eligible for a discharge in bankruptcy.
 For example, you can eliminate medical debts, credit card bills, personal loans, old rent payments, and most personal judgments by filing for bankruptcy relief.
 Most tax debts, alimony, student loans, child support, and debts owed to the government are not dischargeable in bankruptcy.

-Also, a bankruptcy discharge does not eliminate a secured lien on property.
+Also, a bankruptcy discharge does not eliminate a secured lien on the property.
 Therefore, you cannot discharge a mortgage or car loan through bankruptcy.
 However, you could forfeit the property and fully satisfy the loan if you do not want to continue loan payments.

 Therefore, filing bankruptcy without obtaining a bankruptcy discharge can be a waste of time and money.
 Without the discharge, you continue to owe all your debts even though you filed for bankruptcy relief.

 However, there are instances in which filing another bankruptcy, even if there’s no discharge, could be beneficial.
 For instance, one can stretch out undischarged debts by filing a Chapter 13 immediately after a Chapter 7.
-Filing bankruptcy again that soon can be tricky.
+Filing bankruptcy again soon can be tricky.
 It is best to consult an experienced bankruptcy attorney before attempting back-to-back bankruptcy filings.